Venkaiah72/venkaiah72/README.md

 👯 I’m looking to collaborate on Automation Frameworks, testNG

-👨‍💻 All of my projects are available at @Venkaiah_Kotakonda
+👨‍💻 All of my projects are available at @https://github.com/Venkaiah72

 💬 Ask me about Selenium, Java, Functional Testing, Postman